-USB flash drives are very useful devices that help in storing data and adding mobility to them.
+USB flash drives are beneficial devices that help in storing data and adding mobility to them.
 You can load your files on your USB drive or use it to store backups for restoring.
 You can even load songs and movies on it and share it with your friends or family.
-But at times we find it necessary to erase or format USB Mac.
+But at times, we find it necessary to erase or format USB Mac.
 If you own a Mac and are thinking to delete your USB drive so that it works perfectly, you would want to do it the easy way.
 For instance, if your USB device has got corrupted, it might not be as easy to get your USB drive formatted.

 So, how can USB format on Mac help?
 How would it help you to get more data when you need and help you keep your USB as good as ever?
 Here are some of the ways how a USB format can help you format your USB drive.